carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``DILocalVariable`` nodes represent local variables in the source language.
-If the ``arg:`` field is set to non-zero, then this variable is a subprogram parameter, and it will be included in the ``variables:`` field of its :ref:`DISubprogram`.
+If the ``arg:`` field is set to non-zero, then this variable is a subprogram parameter, and it will be included in the ``retainedNodes:`` field of its :ref:`DISubprogram`.

 .. code-block:: text